 Dental Bridges in Los Altos, CA

 Fixed Bridge: A fixed bridge is held in place by the existing teeth.
 Receiving a fixed bridge will require multiple visits to our Los Altos dentist office.
 On the first visit, we will carefully prepare the teeth on both sides of the gap.
 Impressions of the teeth and the surrounding area are taken.
-The lab technician will use the information form your consultation and impressions to create your custom dental bridge.
+The lab technician will use the information from your consultation and impressions to create your custom dental bridge.

 During the fabrication of your custom dental bridge, we will place a temporary bridge over your teeth for added comfort.
 Once the custom bridge is ready, we will fit, place, and adjust your custom dental bridge.